Skip to content

 Claude Code hook events you'll actually use

-There are more than two dozen Claude Code hook events, from SessionStart to PreCompact to SubagentStop.
+There are more than two dozen Claude Code hook events, from SessionStart to PreCompact to SubagentStop, and our Claude Code hooks documentation walks through every one with its config fields.
 Most you'll never touch.
 These are the ones that earn their config:

 EventFiresTypical use